SABARITHAN-P/smart-canteen-system/README.md

 # 🗄️ Database Design

-The system uses a **relational database design** with the following core tables:
+The system uses a **relational database schema** with the following core tables:

 * `users`
 * `shops`